SathR12/Motor-Tuner/README.md

 # Groovy

-This robot tunes motors to play songs in .chrp format
+Tunes motors to play songs in .chrp format using Talon motors

 ## Phoenix Tuner